-Here at My Wedding Workbook Pro, we’re always trying out the newest Web-based tools and applications built to make people like you more productive.
+Here at Planning Pod, we’re always trying out the newest Web-based tools and applications built to make people like you more productive.
 Not every tool or application is perfect for everyone, but there are some that are just so useful and cool that we had to tell you about them so you can try them out and see if they help you, too.

-So here are our recommendations of essential tools and apps … in addition to our wedding planning software, of course.
+So here are our recommendations of essential tools and apps … in addition to our online event planner.